jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 The first five overtones in the series are: octave, perfect fifth, octave, major third, perfect fifth.
 Notice that the first three distinct pitches in the overtone series form a major triad chord, which helps explain why it is the most common chord in Western music.
-The fifth is the most common (or dominant) overtone that sounds different from the fundamental, which is why the fifth degree of a major scale is called the "dominant".
+The fifth is the most common (or dominant) distinguishable overtone, which explains why the fifth degree of a major scale is called the "dominant".
 How strongly which harmonics are present in a given tone is an essential aspect of [timbre](#timbre).

 - **pitch**{:#pitch}: The aspect of a sound determined by the rate of vibrations producing it---its acoustic frequency.